 • …and so much more.

-Some marketplaces are specialized and are built around a specific type of product, such as Etsy, which is famously angled towards creatives like graphic designers, or Domestika, which is aimed at creatives sharing their craft.
+Some marketplaces are specialized and are built around a specific type of product, such as Etsy, which is famously angled towards creatives like graphic designers, or Bandcamp, which is tailored to audio files.
 Others adopt a more general strategy, giving you more freedom.

 1. 🏅Whop